The Individual Steps in More Detail

 This page is available under these URLs:

-Step 1: Introduction Lecture
+Step 1: Welcome Lecture

 Step 2: Ge to Know the Rules

-It turned out that there are a couple of documents that all BOKU staff members should be informed about.
+There are a couple of documents that all BOKU staff members should be informed about.
 We have specifically highlighted these documents and made them available on BOKUOnline:

 - House Regulations